Born 9 May 1888 in Queensland, Australia [74]

 Organised the Three Springs State School's Concert and Christmas Tree on Christmas Eve 24 December 1909 [31: 14-Jan-1910]

-During the concert she was congratulated on the excellent progress the schoolchildren had made during the year [31: 14-Jan-1910]
+During the concert she was congratulated the schoolchildren on the excellent progress they had made during the year [31: 14-Jan-1910]

 School Teacher at the State School in Greenough North in 1911 [73]